A Web-enabled Community of Practice for Grantsmanship and Research management in OAU

 3. Set targets for grants and mega-grants across disciplines

-4. Set SMART targets for all major grants for early, mid and senior career researchers and research administrators.
+4. Capacity Building Agenda for early, mid and senior career researchers and research administrators.

 ii.
 Capacity building (via- Jitsi Video Conference Tool within the CoP Site)

-2. Mega grants including grants and awards for Centres of Excellence, Knowledge Parks, Research Institutes and Centres, etc.
+2. Mega grants including grants and awards for Centres of Excellence, Knowledge Parks, Research Institutes and Centres

 3. High impact institutional grants (e.g. McArthur, Carnegie, Gates’, EU, etc.)

 iii.
 Thematic Areas for Capacity Building for Grantsmanship via CoP